jameshbaxter/jameshbaxter/README.md

 * Astronomy
 * Machine Learning

-My career has spanned component level electronics, commercial and military radio & satellite systems, programming, data analytics and modeling, packet-level analysis, and most currently, a log consolidation and data analysis and visualization product called 'Splunk', for which I am a certified architect and developer.
+My career has spanned component level electronics, commercial and military radio & satellite systems, programming, data analytics and predictive modeling, packet-level analysis, and most currently a log consolidation and data analysis and visualization product called 'Splunk', for which I am a certified architect and developer.

+You can reach me by email at:  jimb@live.com

 <!---
 - 👋 Hi, I’m @jameshbaxter